 Typical symptoms include rhinitis, conjunctivitis and skin rashes.
 The condition may not only affect a person's health but their ability to continue working within an animal laboratory environment.

-- Personal and background allergen exposure monitoring to assess the concentration of allergens within the animal facility and to assess current levels of control.
+- Allergen exposure monitoring to assess the concentration of allergens within the animal facility and to assess current levels of control.

 - Airflow measurements to calculate the number of air changes within rooms.